Core aeration and overseeding is one of the best things you can do to rejuvenate and strengthen your lawn.

 This is a strategy you commonly see in golf courses down south.
 The annual rye thrives in the winter months and dies back with the return of the heat and warm season grasses coming out of winter dormancy.

-If overseeding with annual rye, you have to wait until fall when soil temps are cooling down and warm season grasses are heading into dormancy.
+If overseeding with annual rye, wait until fall when soil temps are cooling down and warm season grasses are starting to head into dormancy.

 Before core aerating and overseeding make sure you mow your lawn short.
 This will allow the core aerator to dig into the soil better and pull out deeper cores.